 During the holidays, everyone is baking cookies, making desserts, having big dinners, and calories just aren’t counted.
 Then, the clock strikes midnight on December 31st, bringing us into the New Year, and a new mindset.
 All of a sudden, almost everyone is on a diet, sweets are off the menu, and there are stampedes to the gym!

 Too bad we can’t keep everything in moderation throughout the year.

-I could buck the trend, and write about big, soft, fluffy, deep-fried doughnuts, but I know most people just won’t want to see that now…so here’s a recipe for a healthy snack, made with sweet potatoes.
-My mother is in town and she just loves these, so she made some.
-They are baked in the oven, and not fried, so that’s a plus, not to mention that sweet potatoes are some of the most nutritious things on the planet!
+I could buck the trend, and write about big, soft, fluffy, deep-fried doughnuts.
+However, I know most people just won’t want to see those right now.
+So here’s a recipe for a healthy snack, made with sweet potatoes.
+They are baked in the oven, and not fried, so that’s a plus, not to mention that sweet potato chips are some of the most nutritious snacks on the planet!

 Sweet Potato Chips

 Note: I wouldn’t attempt to make these if you don’t have a food processor.

 The sweet potatoes are so hard, it’s really difficult to make really thin slices by hand.

 - 5 or 6 sweet potatoes, washed and dried

 Using a food processor, slice the sweet potatoes very thinly.

 Place in a bowl then drizzle with some olive oil, and sprinkle lightly with sea salt.